 ECS may cancel any event or modify the extent of services provided in the event of utility interruptions, campus emergencies, threat of imminent danger, in the interest of public safety, or acts of nature.

-Academic spaces (computer labs and classrooms) follow the “First 3 weeks Rule”.
-They cannot be reserved until the 4th Monday of any semester, unless they occur during U-Hour.
-Requests submitted before the 4th Monday of the semester will be denied and a new reservation can be submitted on the 4th Monday.
-(U-hour takes place on Tuesdays & Thursdays 12:00pm-12:50pm)
+locations cannot be requested until the 4th Monday of the fall or spring semester, unless the occurrence are on a Sunday or during U-Hour.
+Requests submitted before the 4th Monday of the semester will be denied and a new reservation can be submitted on the4th Monday.

 Certain Campus Groups have priority scheduling for summer months.